 When a VM migration is needed the VM moves to a new node, accessing its data from the shared storage appliance until a local copy of the most active data is built.

 Data protection is just one design consideration to take into account.
 In our on demand webinar, “Considering Hyperconverged for Your Enterprise?
 Three Key Questions to Ask“, we will detail these considerations:

 - Will the HCI scale to meet the organization’s performance demands?

 - What complexities will HCI introduce into the environment?

 - Will HCI extend your on-premises data center to the cloud?

-Join us live on February 8th at 1:00 p.m.
-ET / 10:00 a.m.
-PT.
-Register now and get a copy of our latest white paper, “The Requirements for Enterprise Hyperconverged Infrastructure“, sent to you as soon as you register.
+Register now and get a copy of our white paper “The Requirements for Enterprise Hyperconverged Infrastructure“.